The sky was becoming foggy

 The thin ones screaming

-They were all tender and juicy.
+They were all so tender and juicy.

 The ether crackled with messages -